Last updated on June 21st, 2021

-It is of great interest to all Microbiology/Biomedical students to know about Microbiologist and their contribution for which they received Nobel prize.
-The Nobel Prize is the highest honour that a scientist can receive.
+It is of great interest to all microbiology/biomedical students to know about microbiologists and their contribution for which they received Nobel prize.
+The Nobel Prize is the highest honor that a scientist can receive.

 If we see the list of Nobel prize winners since the first Nobel Prize in Physiology or Medicine was awarded in 1901, we can find many microbiologists receiving this Nobel Prize.

-In this article we are looking back and seeing microbiologists who have won a Nobel Prize.
-Some of the people who have won Nobel prize in the field of Microbiology or Immunology, may not be Microbiologist but may be Physician or Biochemist etc who have contributed in this field.
+In this article, we are looking back and seeing microbiologists who have won a Nobel Prize.
+Some of the people who have won Nobel prize in the field of microbiology or immunology, may not be a microbiologist but maybe a physician or biochemist, etc who have contributed in this field.

 The following lists of Nobel Prizes that have been awarded to microbiologists gives outlines the progress of microbiology, molecular biology and Immunology in the twentieth and twenty-first centuries.

 1901 Emil Adolph Von Behring: Developed serum treatment, especially in diphtheria, and got Nobel Prize in Physiology or Medicine 1901.